Read hay statistics and data about the Darling Downs region.

 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Demand for hay remains strong in the Darling Downs.
-Hay supplies are limited with a lot of hay being carted into the region.
-Sugar cane tops are moving into the region from the Bundaberg/MacKay region, most of this is already committed.
+- Demand remains very strong in the Darling Downs.
+With no green feed or summer crops sown in the region farmers are relying on carting feed into the region.
 Cereal hay and vetch are being carted into the region from the southern states.

 - Lucerne, straw and cereal hay prices are for hay to be carted into the region.

 - It has been reported that vetch is being delivered to the region from $550-600/t.

 - No price changes have been noted this week.

 - Cereal hay: +/-0 ($475 to $525/t).
 Prices remain steady this week.